Gangler's Lodges and Outposts

 Minihuik Lake is northwest of Egenolf and garners repeat visits from guests.
 This probably has something to do with the phenomenal fishing for all four species.
 Minihuik is available as a drive-in portage—a 15-minute Polaris ride away.
 A breathtaking experience, the lake showcases the North Seal country in its full splendor.

-Gangler's main lodge has custom 16½’ and 18’ boats with 25-to 40-HP Yamaha four-stroke outboard motors and Hummingbird depthfinders.
+Boats: Gangler's main lodge has custom-built 16½’ and 18’ boats outfitted with 25 to 40 HP Yamaha four-stroke outboard motors and Hummingbird depthfinders.

 Gangler's North Seal River Lodge